FANTASTIC NEWS November 2016

 What still needs to be done?

 The following DTMR commitments need to be upheld:

-effective wildlife movement structures need to be put in place
+effective wildlife movement structures need to be completed

 the land tenure of the offset areas needs to be secured e.g. given Nature Refuge status under the Nature Conservation Act asap.

 some of the offset areas need to be revegetated effectively